Croatian name: History

 Since their 7th century arrival in today's homeland, Croats have used Slavic names.
+Through the following centuries, foreign names were also accepted (mainly Roman and less Greek), especially those that mark Christian faith.
+According to the analysis of the anthroponyms of the Dalmatian city-states Split (and Poljica) and Trogir in the 11th century, it is estimated that 25% of upper class and 50% of citizens of Split had Slavic/Slavicized names, while both in Pojica and Trogir were predominantly Slavic/Slavicized.
+By the 13th century, 64% of names in Zadar had Slavic origin.
+The common Slavic given names, including Slavicized names of Roman or Christian origin, at the time were: Črnja/Črnje, Črneha, Črno, Dabro, Desa (< Desimir, Desina), Dobralj, Dobro/Dobre, Dobronja, Dobroša, Drago, Dragovit, Grčina, Kočina, Mihač, Mihe, Mirča/Mirče, Odoljen, Petronja, Prodan, Prvo (< Prvoneg), Sema, Valica, Vitača, Vlčina Zune (masculine); Biula, Bonica, Brana, Dobra, Dobrača, Dobrica/Dabrica, Godača, Kastrica/Kostrica, Katena, Mirača, Nemira, Stana, Veranica (feminine); Bela, Bogobojša, Gravalana, Hrl(a)c, Hudi, Kozlina, Kozonog, Krnja, Mačica, Naplata, Neslana, Platihleb, Platimisa, Poluduša, Treskalo, Tvrdouhati, Uzdiša, Zveronja (nicknames).
+Petar Šimunović also noted many Croatian names in Roman cities of Dubrovnik, Kotor, Split, Trogir, Zadar, Rab, Osor, Krk in the 11th and 12th century.

-Through the following centuries, foreign names were also accepted, especially those that mark Christian faith.
-However, Slavic names remained dominant until the Council of Trent (1545–63) when the Catholic church decided that every Christian should have Christian name instead of native one.
+Slavic names remained dominant almost until the Council of Trent (1545–63) when the Catholic church decided that every Christian should have Christian name instead of native one.
 This lasted until the 19th century, when Croats again started to use neglected traditional names—especially those of mediæval Croatian kings and dukes.
 More recently, as a result of globalization, unusual and exotic names of various cultures have also gained in wide spread popularity.

 Frequency

 According to 2011 Census in Croatia, the most frequent male names are Ivan, Marko, Josip, Stjepan and Tomislav, and the most common female names include Marija, Ana and Ivana.

 The 2011 census data by decade of birth shows other common given names depending on the decade, including Željko, Mario, Ivica, Luka, Franjo, Ante, Damir for males and Kata, Dragica, Nada, Ljubica, Vesna, Mirjana for females.